Philippine history is chock-full of ingenious Filipinos who engaged themselves in espionage.

 Here are some lesser-known yet intriguing spies in Philippine history who give James Bond a run for his money:

 “Macabebe Marie” was the alias of a fearless Filipina warrior who came to be known as one of Philippine-American War’s most formidable spies.

-In the reports (which might be a little biased, by the way) published by various American newspapers in 1902, “Macabebe Marie” was described as “well educated, fine looking, and fearless.”
+In what seems to be biased reports published by various American newspapers in 1902, “Macabebe Marie” was described as “well educated, fine-looking, and fearless.”
 After her husband died while leading a group of soldiers during the Philippine Revolution, Marie reportedly took command of the troops and fought the Spaniards a la Gabriela Silang.

 The real reason?
 General Emilio Aguinaldo’s broken promises.

 It is said that Aguinaldo once declared that he would pay 50 pesos for any officer “who was wounded in actual battle against American troops.”
 Incidentally, “Macabebe Marie” was wounded in a battle against the Americans the day after the announcement was made.
 She sent a bill to Aguinaldo and later sustained two more wounds in another encounter.